eskil/authed_app/README.md

  secret_key: to_string(Mix.env) <> "some secret for now"
 ```

-You can now generate a better secret key, and/or add a `config/prod.exs` with a production specific key.
-To generate the key, launch `iex -S mix`
+You can now generate a better secret key, and/or add a
+`config/prod.exs` with a production specific key.
+To generate the key,
+launch `iex -S mix` and call [JOSE.JWK](https://github.com/bryanjos/joken) directly.

 ```bash
 Interactive Elixir (1.4.1) - press Ctrl+C to exit (type h() ENTER for help)